AbdullaBektayev/market/README.md

 # market
 For Chokofood

-This Django project collect all data about devices from store like 'Technodom' , 'Mechta', 'Sulpak' and 'Белый ветер' in categories 'smartphone', 'tablets', 'cameras', 'notebook'
+This Django project collect all data about devices from store like 'Technodom' , 'Mechta', 'Sulpak' and 'Belyy veter' in categories 'smartphone', 'tablets', 'cameras', 'notebook'

 In data we have: name, price, description, which category, by which company provided